Meet the OCL Board

 Andy Blundell, MBE

 Andy is a retired primary headteacher.
 He is married with two children and five grandchildren.
 During his 37 years in education, he was head of three Kent primary schools.
 He was also briefly an executive head in Tunbridge Wells and spent some time as an Ofsted inspector.
-Andy has also been a volunteer with the Duke of Edinburgh’s Award for 35 years and currently runs the Tonbridge Gold Open Award Centre.

-A keen mountaineer, he specialises in preparing young people for their gold expeditions in wild country.
-He was awarded an MBE in 2015 for services to education.
+Andy was a volunteer with the Duke of Edinburgh’s Award for 40 years and ran the Tonbridge Gold Open Award Centre.
+A keen mountaineer, he specialised in preparing young people for their gold expeditions in wild country.
+He was awarded an MBE in 2015 for services to young people.

 Ann Holt, OBE, OCL Trustee